arunabhg/https---github.com-arunabhg-typesript-fullstack-starter/README.md

 - Simple and minimalistic fullstack template.
 You can add more packages as per your requirements.
 - Separate `tsconfig.json` for client and server.
 - Client and Server can share code (And types)
-- The client is bundled using [Vite](https://github.com/vitejs/vite)
+- The project is bundled using [Vite](https://github.com/vitejs/vite)
 - Both client and server use [TypeScript](https://github.com/Microsoft/TypeScript)

 ---